Elementary School Handbooks

 Independence and self-reliance are important qualities for school-aged children.
 Your child should be able to:

-8. Stay with a group of children without Mommy or Daddy.
+• Stay with a group of children without family members present.

 Aims of the Kindergarten Program

 Kindergarten plays an important role in the educational experience of our children.
-In kindergarten, the child will build habits and share experiences which will be used throughout life.
+In kindergarten, the child will build habits and share experiences that will be used throughout life.

 During the kindergarten year, we are building a background of readiness for future learning.
 The kindergarten child is encouraged to work both as an individual and in group situations.
 Some of the specific aims of kindergarten are as follows: